warpedrhubarb/diff-generator-json-yml-react/README.md

-# Difference Generator for JSON and YML files (React App)
+# Difference Generator for JSON and YML files

 ![Example Screenshot](https://user-images.githubusercontent.com/7108262/186703680-4c1a0dc0-1a1f-4308-a145-6346d21ec6b3.png)

 ## Description

-A React single page application tool for generating difference between two JSON and/or YML files.
+A tool for generating difference between two JSON and/or YML files.
 This is a GUI remake of <a href="https://github.com/warpedrhubarb/diff-generator-json-yml/">this command line tool.<a>

 ## Installation